-In April 1998, the Company entered into a development and commercialization agreement with ALZA Corporation (ALZA) for certain product development rights, patent rights, and other know-how relating to the DUROS system.
-The Company issued 5,600,000 shares of Series A-1 preferred stock, which were subsequently converted into 5,600,000 shares of common stock concurrent with our initial public offering in 2000, to ALZA in connection with this agreement and is required to pay ALZA a royalty on the net sales of products and a percentage of up-front license fees, milestone payments, or any other payments or consideration received by the Company, excluding research and development funding.
+In April 1998, the Company entered into a development and commercialization agreement with ALZA Corporation (ALZA) for certain product development rights, patent rights, and other know-how relating to the DUROS® system.
+The agreement has been subsequently amended and restated, most recently in October 2002.
+The agreement provides the Company with exclusive rights to develop, commercialize and manufacture products using ALZA's patented DUROS® technology in selected fields of use.
+In consideration for the rights granted by ALZA and subsequent amendments, the Company has issued ALZA a total of 6,600,000 shares of its common stock, and is required to pay ALZA a royalty on the net sales of products and a percentage of up-front license fees, milestone payments, or any other payments or consideration received by the Company, excluding research and development funding, in each case with respect to products developed under the agreement.